carlzulauf/opt_struct/README.md

 User = OptStruct.new(email: nil, role: "member")
 ```

-Default blocks can also be used and are late evaluated on the each struct instance.
+Default blocks can also be used and are late evaluated within the struct instance.

 ```ruby
 class User < OptStruct.new